wmfs/tymly-website/docs/guide/README.md

 ## Card Templates

 ::: tip Introducing Card Templates
-In Tymly, the layout and behaviour of any user interface, be it used for collecting or displaying data, is configured via a **Card template**.
-Card templates can be considered as the "view" part of Tymly's implementation of the MVC pattern.
+In Tymly, the layout and behaviour of any user interface, be it used for collecting or displaying data, is configured via a **Card Template**.
+Card Templates can be considered as the "view" part of Tymly's implementation of the MVC pattern.
 :::

 The following **Card Templates** might be considered good candidates for our Tymly Pizza blueprint: